The Senior Directors work closely with the Trustees to carry out the day-to-day running of Age UK.

 Steph Harland – Chief Executive

-Steph has had a number of roles at Age UK, focusing on our international work, strategy, partnerships, people and performance and supporting the Chief Executive and Trustees.
+Steph was closely involved in the creation of Age UK in 2009.
+Since then, Steph has had a number of different roles at Age UK, focusing on our international work, strategy, partnership with the Age UK network, people and performance, and governance, becoming Deputy CEO in 2016.
 Steph is also the Chairman of Cecily's Fund, a UK charity supporting orphans and vulnerable children in Zambia.

 Steph decided to work with older people, after witnessing the difference between the lives of her grandparents, and the experiences of older people who she met when volunteering.